Taproot is open.

 Its members!
 The intent is to operate Taproot using cooperative principles.
 There is no “business” to be owned.
 Taproot is a WA non-profit corporation under Chapter 24.03 RCW.
 Its founding Board of Directors are Jean Perry, Randall Waugh and Lissa Pfandler.

 How can I get more information about your business plan?

 As with all business plans, there is an element of confidentiality about its contents.
-However, interested individuals can talk with Taproot Board Members, peruse the logistics page of our website, or send us an email for more information.
+However, interested individuals can talk with Taproot Board Members or send us an email for more information.

 Do I need my own business license, food service permits, and insurance?

 Yes, both your own business license and your own product liability insurance will be required.
 Taproot will be a certified commercial SPACE in which you can do your food or agricultural items production, not a BUSINESS under which your production can be umbrella-ed.
 Talk to us about your plans and we’ll try to steer you in the right direction.